TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

         1. VersionDeserializationBinder.cs
             * Turns C#/Unity objects into text to be stored in a file.
     1. BoatWave.cs
-        * This scrip makes a 3d boat object rock back and forth.
+        * Makes a 3d boat object rock back and forth.
 It would be attached to the object.
     1. CameraMovement.cs
         * Controls the camera's movement.
 It would be attached to the camera object.
     1. CamerScrollMovment.js